Corbin Bryant

-Corbin Sinclair Bryant (born January 4, 1988) is a former American football nose tackle.
-He played college football at Northwestern and was signed by the Chicago Bears as an undrafted free agent in 2011.
-He has also played for the Pittsburgh Steelers and Buffalo Bills.
+Corbin Sinclair Bryant (born January 4, 1988) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was signed by the Chicago Bears as an undrafted free agent in the 2011.
+He was also a member of the Pittsburgh Steelers, Buffalo Bills and New York Giants.

 College career

 Bryant was selected and participated in 2011 NFL Players Association All-Star game.
 He was named as an all-conference honorable mention.

 Professional career

 Chicago Bears

 On July 26, 2011, Bryant signed with the Chicago Bears as an undrafted free agent.

 Pittsburgh Steelers

 On September 4, 2011, Bryant signed with the Pittsburgh Steelers to join the practice squad.

 Buffalo Bills

 On December 31, 2012, Bryant signed with the Buffalo Bills to a future/reserve contract.

 In Week 8 of the 2016 season, Bryant suffered a shoulder injury that kept him out for three games before being placed on injured reserve on November 29, 2016.